lunartechfreek/pawfect-pups/TESTING.md

 #### Completed Booking Page

-On the completed booking form page i found my common heading issue but also an issue regarding the button i had used.
+On the completed booking form page I found my common heading issue but also an issue regarding the button I had used.
 I had used a button and wrapped a anchor element around it to make it a link back to my home page.
 I did not realise this was invalid code.
 I first tried to instead wrap the anchor element inside of the button but this also did not pass validation.
 I chose to remove the button element completely and instead stlye the anchor element to look like a button.

 ![Completed Booking Form Page Validation](docs/readme-files/w3c-completed-form.png)